Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Four financial ratios to know:

 - Debt service coverage ratio.
-This ratio compares your business’s income and assets with the total amount of funding it’s already borrowed.
-You might have trouble with approval if your DSCR is below 1.25.
+This ratio compares your businesses income and assets with the total amount of funding it has already borrowed.
+You might have trouble with approval if your debt service coverage ratio is below 1.25.

 - Debt-to-asset ratio.
 Underwriters often consider this if you’re applying for a loan without collateral.
 They want to make sure you have enough in assets — usually equipment or property — to cover the cost of the loan in the event that you default.
 Lenders typically look for a ratio of more than 1.0.